Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 you can store any type of file in S3.
 Files can max 5 TB.
 There is unlimited storage available.
 S3 name must be globally unique, but buckets are created in a region.
 Because of latency create physically closest.

 features:
-- tranfer acceleration
+- tranfer acceleration (speeds up uploads using cloudfront)
 - requester pays
-- events
+- events (can trigger notifications to sns sqs and lambda)
 - static web hosting
 - versioning (keeping multiple variants of an object in the same bucket, recover from accidental deletion or overwrite)
 - replication (2 types: CRR and SRR, cross region and same region replication, buckets must have versioning enabled.)